marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 It gave us an error.
 Because we're calling an instance method on App, when we haven't created an instance of App yet.
 How can we fix this?

-We can either change our program so our methods becomes a class method, like this:
+We can either change our program so our method becomes a class method, like this:

 ```
 class App